8cylinder/kompressor/README.md

 **Compress, convert and resize images.**

-By default, the compressed images are saved in a dir called 'kompressor', unless overridden with the '-o' option.
-It will be created if necessary.
+By default, if the `--output` option is not used, the compressed file will be put in a subdir called "kompressor" in the same dir as the source file.
+It will be created if it doesn't exist.

 Supported formats: png, jpeg, webp.